- Double Laminated Insulating

 - Heat Treatment

-Color choices include a black painted finish or a mill finish which has a silver appearance.
-Mill finish spacers can be seen in the majority of existing buildings as they were the standard in the glass industry for many years.
-The trend is moving however to black painted spacers as designers see the clean look this option provides.
-The black tends to blend with the gaskets and framing which minimizes the overall visual impact by leading occupants to look through the glass rather than at the framing or spacer.
+Color choices include; black or silver mill finish depending on the spacer type.
+Black spacers are being specified more often today, as designers prefer the clean look this option provides.
+The color black tends to blend with the gaskets and framing which minimizes the overall visual impact by leading occupants to look through the glass rather than at the framing or spacer.
 The color of the spacer does not affect the solar performance of the insulating glass.

 When selecting a spacer material it is necessary to be aware of the different u-values used in the glass industry.
 Center-of-glass (COG) u-values represent the center of the glass.
 Center of glass values provide an effective way to directly compare glass products without bias from spacer material, framing or unit size.
 Edge-of-glass (EOG) values represent the perimeter of the glass unit affected by the spacer material.
 Framing the glass unit is installed into also has a separate value.
 The three of these values are weighted based on the area of the unit to provide an overall u-factor.
 The overall value is typically an input needed to run whole building energy calculations and determine code compliance.

-Aluminum, Stainless Steel and ExtremEdge™ are the three spacer material options available from Viracon.
+Aluminum, Stainless Steel, ExtremEdge™ and Viracon Thermal Spacer (VTS™) are the four spacer material options available from Viracon.

-- ExtremEdge™ is Viracon’s newest warm edge spacer offering.
+- ExtremEdge™ is a second warm edge spacer offering by Viracon.
 The ExtremEdge™ spacer consists of a biopolymer in the cross section area which is encapsulated in stainless steel.
 This combination further reduces the edge conductivity and thus reduces heat transfer into the building.

 Please use this chart as a guideline when selecting spacer color, material and thickness.

-- ExtremEdge™ can not be used in spandrel applications.
+- Aluminum, Stainless Steel, ExtremEdge™ and VTS™ can be used in spandrel applications.

 - Black painted and black anodized finishes are interchangeable.

 Spacer materials that improve the u-value beyond the performance offered by aluminum are commonly grouped together under the category of warm edge spacers or warm edge technology.
-Below is an example of the improvement in thermal performance that can be obtained by using Viracon's warm edge spacers: ExtremEdge™ and Stainless Steel.
+Below is an example of the improvement in thermal performance that can be obtained by using Viracon's warm edge spacers: Viracon Thermal Spacer (VTS™), ExtremEdge™ and Stainless Steel.